maximtiourin/Hotstatus/README.md

 # Heroes of the Storm Data Web Application
 ### Working Name = 'Hotstatus'

-Contains src for the web application built in symfony3, as well as the php cgi files used for the replay ETL pipeline.
+Contains src for the web application built in symfony3.

 Hotstatus is a web application that aggregates statistics from Heroes of the Storm matches parsed from replay files.
 It provides a way to relate useful statistics about Heroes, Talents, Maps, and Players.
 One major